Home Fire Safety

 “Excellence beyond our standards.
 Service beyond your expectations!”

 The Austin Fire Department began operations in June, 1916 with 27 men.
-Today AFD currently employs over 1300 firefighters and has 53 fire stations, making AFD the 14th Largest Fire Department in U.S. in the 11th largest city in America.
+Today AFD currently employs over 1300 firefighters and has 53 fire stations, making AFD the 14th Largest Fire Department in the 11th largest city in America.

 Austin Fire Department Response volume: